 - Law enforcement officers are concerned for their safety.
 If they suspect that you are in any way a safety risk an officer is likely to increase his or her level of intensity.
 You will want to avoid that.

 - Even if you are legally allowed to carry a weapon in the front seat of your car (not something widely authorized) you will want to ensure your weapon is always stored in the back seat or preferably in the trunk of your vehicle.
 If you are riding a bicycle or motorcycle then you will want to ensure you carry the weapon so an officer realizes it cannot be quickly deployed.
 The goal here is to make sure an officer does not feel you pose an imminent risk to his or her safety.

 - In some cultures having a weapon immediately accessible may be considered normal.
-In other cultures or locations it will be considered illegal.
-Know your location, culture, and legal requirements regarding transportation of weapons.
+In other cultures or locations, it will be considered illegal.
+Know your location, culture, and legal requirements regarding the transportation of weapons.

-- Storing weapons in a bag or other transport case will reduce the chances that the weapon will be damaged should you experience an emergency situation.
+- Storing weapons in a bag or other transport case will reduce the chances that the weapon will be damaged should you experience an emergency.
 The case will also decrease the possibility that the weapon will move about freely, damaging your vehicle or injuring passengers.

 - These guidelines do not refer to firearms.
 Firearms often require a different level of consideration that is beyond the scope of this article.
 You should consult with local authorities or a reputable firearms expert regarding firearms transportation requirements in your locality.